 In accordance with paragraph (7) of Protocol Section 3.1.6, ERCOT will approve an Outage plan for a Generation Resource that is part of an IGF, even if the Outage would cause the Outage capacity to exceed the Maximum Daily Resource Planned Outage Capacity, if the plan states that the Generation Resource is part of an IGF, as described in Utilities Code § 39.151(l), and that the Outage is necessitated by the operational needs of an industrial Load normally served by the Generation Resource.
 However, ERCOT will not approve the Outage plan if ERCOT determines the Outage will impair its ability to ensure transmission security.

-Energy Storage Resources (ESR)

-Currently, the capacity of Energy Storage Resources (ESRs) is assumed to be zero, consistent with Protocol Section 3.2.6.2.2, because nearly all ESRs are using their capacity to provide Ancillary Services rather than making that capacity available to meet system peak loads.
-Therefore, ERCOT does not intend to apply the Maximum Daily Resource Planned Outage Capacity in reviewing Planned Outage plans for ESRs.
-However, ESR Planned Outage plans are subject to transmission security assessment.

 Distributed Generation Resources (DGR), and Distributed Energy Storage Resources (DESR)

-The capacity contribution of DGRs and DESRs to meet system peak load is assumed to be zero.
-Therefore, ERCOT does not intend to apply the Maximum Daily Resource Planned Outage Capacity in reviewing DGR and DESR Planned Outage plans.
+The capacity contribution of DGRs and DESRs to meet system peak load is assumed to be 25% of installed capacity.
+ERCOT does not intend to apply the Maximum Daily Resource Planned Outage Capacity in reviewing DGR and DESR Planned Outage plans.
 However, Planned Outage plans for DGRs and DESRs are subject to transmission security assessment.

 Maximum Daily Resource Planned Outage Capacity for Seven days or less prior to operating day